 For the first time in the history of the court, there will be five women judges sitting concurrently on the eleven-member court.
 The election of Justice Bensaoula of Algeria is another major milestone as it marks the first time in the history of the court that a woman is represented from the Northern region of the continent.
 As Osai Ojigho has argued, increasing the number of women judges on the ACtHPR can be achieved if the vacancies are widely advertised, if nomination procedures at the domestic level are transparent and widely publicized, civil society involvement is encouraged, outstanding candidates are sought out and that at least one of three possible nominees is a woman.
 The recent elections have shown that where there is a will, there is always a way for gender parity.
 In the note verbale communications sent out to States during vacancies on the court, the Office of the Legal Counsel has consistently asked for the nomination of women.
 So, what changed this time around?
 It appears that in the last two elections, a punitive measure was applied whereby states that did not have women were disqualified to run.
 For scholars concerned with achieving gender egalitarian benches both at the domestic and international levels, the recent election of four women judges to the ACtHPR may provide some glimmers of hope and it is a hope that we need to actualize at other sub-regional courts on the continent.

-As Dawuni and Kang have observed, African women judges have risen to the upper echelons of judiciaries across Africa.
+Dawuni and Kang have documented the rise of women judges to the upper echelons of judiciaries across Africa.
 At the international level, we have seen the record set at the ICC, with African women accounting for 33% of the total number of women (15 to be precise) to serve on the ICC bench.
-The Economic Community of West African States (ECOWAS) Court of Justice comes has had 40%, the East African Court of Justice comes in at 25% and the African Court of Human and Peoples’ Rights has just moved from hovering around 18% to 34% as currently constituted.
+The Economic Community of West African States (ECOWAS) Court of Justice comes has had 29% women representation, the East African Court of Justice comes in at 16% and the African Court of Human and Peoples’ Rights has just moved from hovering around 18% to 45% as currently constituted.
 African women judges have also made their mark on ad hoc tribunals such as the ICTY, ICTR and SCSL.
-As the highest-ranking continental court, the ACtHPR has proven once again that where institutional mechanisms are enforced and opportunity structures are opened, African women will always rise to the occasion.
+As the highest-ranking continental court, the ACtHPR has proven once again that where institutional mechanisms are enforced and opportunity structures exist, African women will always rise to the occasion.
 This is just the beginning and it is the hope that the sub-regional courts such as the ECOWAS Court of Justice and the East African Court of Justice will learn from these new developments.
 Now is the time to start working towards future elections at the sub-regional levels.
 Now is the time for Heads of States, civil society organizations and other agencies to nominate women for future elections on the ICC and other international courts and tribunals.
 Now is the time to sign the pledge on the Gqual Campaign!